KLubina/Analysis-Of-Croatian-Sports-Web-Development/README.md

-The page CroatianSports.com was likely <u>**built using WordPress**</u>, which is a content management system (CMS) that allows for the easy creation and management of websites through a user-friendly interface without the need for extensive coding knowledge.
+The page CroatianSports.com was likely **built using WordPress**, which is a content management system (CMS) that allows for the easy creation and management of websites through a user-friendly interface without the need for extensive coding knowledge.

 other Croatian Portals on english
 - https://total-croatia-news.com/